Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Here are some more differences you can make an informed purchasing decision and move on to other things, like choosing between headphones vs speakers.

-As the name suggests, gaming headphones are chockful of features for hardcore gamers, from integrated microphones to automatic muting, and beyond.
+As the name suggests, gaming headphones are chockful of features for hardcore gamers, from integrated microphones to automatic muting.
 Modern gaming headphones are also built from the ground up to integrate with modern gaming consoles, such as the PS5, and personal computer setups.
 Most studio headphones do not include these features, so if you want to talk to someone while playing a game on a microphone, a gaming headset is your preferred choice, whether you are comparing the Bose 700 headphones vs Beats Studio 3.

 Studio headphones often cost hundreds, if not thousands, of dollars, and they have the build quality to match.
 A good pair of studio headphones can last you years before needing a replacement, and that is even with consistent use.
 Gaming headphones do not tend to last as long, though results vary.
+In that case, if you need to upgrade, you might want to consider the best gaming headphones without a mic.

 Can you game using studio headphones?